Chicago Nursing Home Abuse Lawyer

 Nursing home negligence cases may also involve a breach of contract.
 In these incidents, the statute of limitations is 10 years from the date the breach of contract occurred.

 According to the National Council on Aging (NCOA), one out of every 10 people over the age of 60 experiences elder abuse each year in this country.
 Unfortunately, so much of this abuse occurs in the nursing home setting.
-Nursing home abuse and neglect can take many forms, including the following:
+Neglect at nursing homes can take many forms, including the following:

 - Physical abuse